Llanfyllin: History

 The town lies between Shrewsbury and Bala, for a long time the key market towns in this area of Wales and the Welsh borders.
 At nearby Bodyddon there is evidence of an early British settlement.
 Llanfyllin may be the "Mediolanum among the Ordovices" described in Ptolemy's Geography (c.
 AD 150), although others argue for Meifod or Caersws.

 The town is known for its holy well, Fynnon Coed y Llan.
 The well is dedicated to Saint Myllin, who is reputed to have baptised people here in the sixth century.
 The parish church is also dedicated to Saint Myllin.
 There is a tradition that Saint Myllin is the Irish bishop, Saint Mo Ling (also named Moling Luachra) (614–697).
 However, this is uncertain.
 There is no record of Mo Ling travelling to Wales, and there is a tradition that Myllin is buried under the altar of Llanfyllin church whereas Mo Ling is believed to have been buried at his monastery in Ireland.

-The medieval motte and bailey castle of Tomen yr Allt was probably destroyed by Llywelyn ap Gruffudd in 1257.
+The medieval motte-and-bailey castle of Tomen yr Allt was probably destroyed by Llywelyn ap Gruffudd in 1257.
 The castle earthworks are still present.

-Llanfyllin was granted a charter as a market town in 1293 by Llywelyn ap Dafydd under EdwardI, one of only two Welsh towns to have received its charter from a native ruler.
-The charter was confirmed by Edward de Charlton, Lord of Powys under HenryV.
+Llanfyllin was granted a charter as a market town in 1293 under Edward I. The charter was confirmed by Edward de Charlton, Lord of Powys under Henry V. Llanfyllin Town Hall, which dated from 1789, and served as the meeting place of the borough council, was demolished in 1960.

 Buildings

-Llanfyllin is noteworthy for the quality and quantity of its buildings in locally-made brick.
+Llanfyllin is noteworthy for the quality and quantity of its buildings in locally made brick.

 Church of St Myllin

 The parish church of St Myllin (Church in Wales) was founded in the seventh century, according to tradition by St Myllin.
-The present building which dates to around 1706 is mainly of locally-made red brick with battlements and a Welsh slate roof.
+The present building which dates to around 1706 is mainly of locally made red brick with battlements and a Welsh slate roof.
 It has a tower with six bells.
 It was adapted and extended by 1863 in the neo-Norman style, and restored in 1959.

 Pendref Chapel

 Pendref Chapel (Congregationalist) is said to be the oldest Welsh independent church in Powys.
 In 1640 its first minister was Vavasor Powell.
-The chapel was initially built in 1708.
-The chapel was destroyed in the Jacobite rising of 1715, and was re-erected at government expense.
+The chapel was initially built in 1708; it was destroyed in the Jacobite rising of 1715, and was re-erected at government expense.
 The present building dates from 1829.

 Rhosfawr hall house

-A late-15th or early-16th century hall house at Rhosfawr (52.7844°N 3.3395°W) near Llanfyllin, it is a Grade II* Listed Building.
+A late-15th or early-16th century hall house at Rhosfawr (52.7844°N 3.3395°W) near Llanfyllin, it is a Grade II* listed building.
 It has been used as a barn since the 17th century and has never been altered, and is perhaps the most complete and unaltered medium-sized hall house in Wales.
 It consists of four bays, crucks at the gables, a central truss, box-frame trusses and two tiers of trenched purlins with heavy curved wind braces.
 The central bays formed the hall.